Carey Loftin

 William Carey Loftin (January 31, 1914 – March 4, 1997, a.k.a.
-Cary Loftin, Carry Loftin, Carey Lofton, Gary Loftin, William Carey Loftin) was an American professional stuntman, stunt coordinator and actor in the U.S. film industry.
+Cary Loftin, Carry Loftin, Carey Lofton, Gary Loftin) was an American professional stuntman, stunt coordinator and actor in the U.S. film industry.
 He is considered to be one of the film industry's most accomplished stunt drivers.
 In a lengthy career spanning 61 years, his body of work included classic films such as Thunder Road, Bullitt, Vanishing Point, Duel, and The French Connection.
 He was posthumously inducted into the AMA Motorcycle Hall of Fame in 2001.

 Early life

-Loftin was born in Blountstown, Florida, and grew up in Alabama and Mississippi where, he learned to ride a motorcycle when he was 10 years old.
+Loftin was born in Blountstown, Florida, and grew up in Alabama and Mississippi where he learned to ride a motorcycle when he was 10 years old.
 He attended high school in Hattiesburg, Mississippi, and began his stunt career at the age of 19 as a member of a traveling motorcycle stunt show in the early 1930s.
 Having to constantly repair and maintain motorcycles made him a proficient mechanic.
 After serving in the United States Marine Corps, Loftin moved to Los Angeles, California, in the late 1930s where he worked as a mechanic.